 No. Creditors can claim that your loved one owed them money.
-We have to make sure that all bills are paid to those creditor’s claims before any money is distributed.
+We must make sure that all bills are paid to those creditor’s claims before any money is distributed.
 When we get close to the end of the six-month period, we will ask you for the bank statement.
 We will tell you what bills need to be paid and how much money each heir will receive.
-We also have to create documents that each heir will sign stating that they have agreed with the distribution amount.
+We also must create documents that each heir will sign stating that they have agreed with the distribution amount.
 Before you write any checks from the Estate Account, contact our office to make sure that it is alright to do so.

 Please send us all recorded deeds and PVA cards that correspond with each property.
 We will need to review the deeds to determine how they will need to be divided amongst the heirs.

 When it is time to close the estate, we will contact you for the latest bank statement for the Estate Account.
-We will also research the Court file to determine if any claims have been filed against the Estate.
+We will also research the court file to determine if any claims have been filed against the Estate.
 Once we have this information, we will create a letter explaining what was deposited into the Estate Account, how much was withdrawn, the cost of attorney’s fees, and how much each heir will receive.
 We will also create a waiver for each heir to sign and have the administrator/executor sign the informal settlement form, once completed.

-My Dad died and his wife has a Will he created that gives me nothing, is there anything that I can do to get my fair share?
+My dad died and his wife has a will he created that gives me nothing, is there anything that I can do to get my fair share?

 Disputing a Will is a very difficult process, and short of witnesses to the contrary, your father’s Will is likely to stand.
-We often have strong feelings about what is fair, but if your Father was of sufficient mental capacity to sign a Will with an attorney, who is an officer of the Court, the likelihood is you will lose this battle.
+We often have strong feelings about what is fair, but if your father was of sufficient mental capacity to sign a Will with an attorney, who is an officer of the court, the likelihood is you will lose this battle.

 No. When we turn it into the court, the clerk’s office will place a notice in the newspaper.
 This notice will be to all creditors that this is their last chance to file a claim.
 After 30 days, the judge will review the settlement and either grant or ask for additional information.
 They will send us a copy of the signed settlement in the mail.
 Once we receive this document, we will officially close out your probate case in our office.